agrosner/DBFlow/usage/DBStructure.md

   1. All `Model` **MUST HAVE** an accessible default constructor.
 We will use the default constructor when querying the database.
   2. Subclassing works as one would expect: the library gathers all inherited fields annotated with `@Column` and count those as rows in the current class's database.
   3. Column names default to the field name as a convenience, but if the name of your fields change you will need to specify the column name.
-  4. All fields must be `public` or package private as the `$Adapter` class needs access to them. _NOTE:_ Package private fields need _not_ be in the same package as DBFlow will generate the necessary access methods to get to them.
+  4. All fields must be `public` or package private as the `_Adapter` class needs access to them. _NOTE:_ Package private fields need _not_ be in the same package as DBFlow will generate the necessary access methods to get to them.
   5. or private ONLY when you specify `get{Name}()` and `set{Name}(columnType)` methods for a column named `{name}`.
 This can be configured.
-  6. All model class definitions must be top-level (in their own file) and `public`.
+  6. All model class definitions have to be accessible.
+Inner model classes are supported as of 3.0.0-beta1+.

 ### Sample Model
 This is an example of a `Model` class with a primary key (at least one is required) and another field.